Call Now Request FREE consultation - 1866-758-4529

 18-wheeler accident case worth.

-This is a question that many of our clients ask and the answer depends on several different factors.
+Many of our clients ask, “What is an 18-wheeler accident case worth?” and the answer depends on several different factors.

 what an 18 wheeler case is worth

 1. A higher standard of care comes with being a professional driver of an 80,000-pound vehicle.
-The federal motor carrier safety regulations which have been adopted largely by the state of Texas provide specific safety rules for both the truck driver and the company.
-Violation of the safety rules can be powerful evidence at trial and for this reason 18-wheeler accidents tend to be valued higher than the same accident with the car to car.
+The federal motor carrier safety regulations, which have been largely adopted by the state of Texas, provide specific safety rules for both truck drivers and companies.
+Violation of the safety rules can be powerful evidence at trial, and for this reason, 18-wheeler accidents tend to be valued higher than the same accident with a car-to-car.

 1. Damages are usually significant given the disparity of weight between the typical 18-wheeler and the vehicles it strikes.
-Simple physics suggest that the injury potential goes up exponentially with the increase in weight of the vehicle.
-Serious injuries such as broken bones, spinal cord injury requiring surgery, head injury or other significant trauma are more likely than not when an 18-wheeler is involved.
-The severity of the property damages is a factor in assessing damages.
+Simple physics suggest that the injury potential increases exponentially with the weight of the vehicle.
+Serious injuries such as broken bones, spinal cord injury requiring surgery, head injury, or other significant trauma are more likely than not when an 18-wheeler is involved.
+The severity of the property damage is a factor in assessing damages.

-1. Commercial vehicles require commercial liability insurance policies that are much larger than the Texas minimum liability policy required for passenger car.
-Most small to medium-size trucking companies carry a minimum liability policy of $1 million and some have policies much larger.
-Medium-sized to larger trucking companies usually have excess policies way beyond the primary limits.
+1. Commercial vehicles require commercial liability insurance policies that are much larger than the Texas minimum liability policy required for passenger cars.
+Most small to medium-sized trucking companies carry a minimum liability policy of $1 million, and some have policies much larger.
+Medium-sized to larger trucking companies typically have excess policies that exceed the primary limits.

 Factors for Determining Fair Damages

-We have been winning tractor-trailer accident cases for over three decades and have become the go to law firm in the greater Houston area for this type of case.
-Because of our expertise in suing truck drivers and trucking companies, we are able to fight for maximum compensation in the limited number of cases that we agreed to take.
+We have been winning tractor-trailer accident cases for over three decades and have become the go-to law firm in the greater Houston area for this type of case.
+Due to our expertise in suing truck drivers and trucking companies, we are able to fight for maximum compensation in a limited number of cases that we have agreed to take.
 In every case, the amount of damages is dependent upon many different factors.
 Here are a few considerations:

 • The amount of medical expenses- past and future